LeviSantegoets/MOW/README.md

 # ManOWar — Windows Utility & Network Toolkit
 **Version: 0.33**
-Author: *Levi Santegoets, The Netherlands*
+Author: *Levi Santegoets, The Netherlands, email: contact.levisantegoets@gmail.com*

 ManOWar is an advanced Windows batch-based toolkit designed to centralize a wide range of system, network, diagnostic, and administrative utilities into a single interactive menu-driven interface.